open-contracting/kingfisher-process/docs/develop.rst

 Contributing
 ============

-Working on Kingfisher Process requires a good understanding of Django and RabbitMQ.
-It is recommended to be familiar with all  `Django tutorials <https://docs.djangoproject.com/en/3.2/intro/>`__ and `RabbitMQ tutorials <https://www.rabbitmq.com/getstarted.html>`__.
+Working on Kingfisher Process requires a good understanding of Django.
+It is recommended to be familiar with all  `Django tutorials <https://docs.djangoproject.com/en/3.2/intro/>`__.

 Django
 ------